 GFA’s Work Among Victims of Slavery

-One who was helped is Nadish.35 He was held as a slave for two years from age 9.
+One who was helped is Nadish.62 He was held as a slave for two years from age 9.
 During his years in slavery, he was locked overnight in a room near the animals whose waste he had to clean up and was given very little food.
 Though he eventually managed to escape and find his way back home, he continued to struggle with the effects of his imprisonment and ill-treatment.
-Throughout his recovery, Nadish had his Bridge of Hope teachers to comfort, pray for and love him.
+Throughout his recovery, Nadish had his teachers from the Child Sponsorship Program to comfort, pray for and love him.

 “A,” who was mentioned earlier in this report, was eventually rescued from her enforced laborer by authorities.
 She has been healing from her ordeal at a home for abandoned and at-risk children where GFA-supported workers serve.
 No longer made to work, “A” can be a child again.
 Playing with children her age and learning songs and dances with other girls, she enjoys being able to attend the home.